timdubbins/tap/README.md

 > cd tap
 > cargo install --path .
 > tap --version
-0.4.5
+0.4.4
 ```

 </details>

-The binaries for each release are also available [here](https://github.com/timdubbins/tap/releases/tag/v0.4.5).
+The binaries for each release are also available [here](https://github.com/timdubbins/tap/releases/tag/v0.4.4).

 ## Notes

 - Supports gapless playback.
 - Supports `aac`, `flac`, `mp3`, `m4a`, `ogg` and `wav`.

+**Using the default directory:**

-- Setting the `default directory` will write a small amount of encoded data to `~/.cache/tap`.
-This is the only place that `tap` will write to.
-The data is guaranteed to be at least as small as the in-memory data.
+Setting the `default directory` will write a small amount of encoded data to `~/.cache/tap`.
+This is the only place that `tap` will write to and the data is guaranteed to be at least as small as the in-memory data.
 For example, setting a directory that is 200GB as the default produces a ~/.cache/tap size of 350KB (equivalent to an mp3 that is 2 seconds long) and decreases the load time by ~6x.

 ## Contributing

-Suggestions / bug reports are welcome.
-Feel free to open an issue and I'll try to respond.
+Suggestions / bug reports are welcome!

 ### Inspired by